logzio/logz-api/README.md

 ## Update api specs
 1. Follow local deployment instructions

-2. Update the api spec
+2. Update the api spec under examples/logzio-public-api.yml

 3. Delete the relevant mdx file which you updated in the spec